crutcher/tapestry/java/src/main/java/loom/expressions/README.md

 entirely by the marginal data overlap and the transmissions costs.

-Additionally, multiple sharded expressions can share the same shape and cost information (as well as information about the operation being modeled)
+Additionally, multiple sharded expressions can share the same shape and cost information (as well as information about the operation being modeled).